 She begins the recount incredible story.
 It was my mother’s.
 She arrived to Paris in 1940 at the age of 16 and became a small hand at the Figaro Club, a renowned hairdressing salon, right here at 70 rue du Faubourg St Honoré.
 That’s when she met my father.I grew up in the apartments just above, says Madame Meyer.

-The owner Mr Albert falls in love with Rose.
+The owner, Mr Albert falls in love with Rose.
 He is 29 years old and their age gap worries Rose’s mother.
-Rose is in love too.
+But Rose is in love too.
 However, Mr Albert remains a man very courted by women and it annoys so prodigiously Rose so she resigns.
 Mr Albert understands that she is the only woman of his life.
-He goes in search of her and the request for marriage.
+He comes to her and the request for marriage.
 Rose’s mother doesn’t agree, but Rose is in love and endowed with a sacred character.
 We are in 1945.
 The end of the war.
-They marry in July.
+They marry in July this year.

 For the 35 years of his lover, Albert decides to compose a very special perfume.
 Former chemist, he elaborates a juice of rose, iris and jasmine.
 He creates at the same time tender and full of character smell.
 At the hairdressing salon, customers rush to know this mysterious scent.
 But Rose doesnt want to share it.
 It’s so personal and unique!

 Finally, the customers claim it so Rose and Albert decide to market it in 1961.
 Provided that it’s never sold in another place.
 Rose installs a perfume fountain in the courtyard and places a drop of her elixir on ladies handkerchiefs.
 The entire Faubourg St Honore street is filled with the scent of Rose Desgranges!